Dodge Omni: Background

 The development of the Dodge Omni and Plymouth Horizon began life in 1975.
 Following the retirement of Townsend, Chrysler management decided to develop an American-market version of the C2 project, working in tandem with Chrysler Europe.
-While one American design team sought to redevelop the body as a coupe, designers ultimately retained the five-door hatchback, favoring its European-style configuration (similar to the five-door Golf).
+While one American design team sought to redevelop the body as a coupe, designers ultimately retained the five-door hatchback, favoring its European-style configuration similar to the five-door Volkswagen Golf.

 At the time, Chrysler Europe was splitting design and engineering work between France (chassis, powertrain, and manufacturing) and the United Kingdom (body design and development).
 Alongside component design for European use, American designers developed the C2 project to comply with local standards.

 As part of the dire financial situation of its parent company, Chrysler Europe was sold to PSA Peugeot Citroën in August 1978.
 As part of the sale, Peugeot phased out the Chrysler brand in Europe in favor of a revived Talbot marque; the rebranded Horizon continued production (nearly unchanged) through 1987.

 The sale of Chrysler Europe ended further design work on the C2 project; at the time, the company was seeking to expand the model line to a four-door sedan and a shorter-wheelbase three-door hatchback.

+Notably, the front-wheel drive layout at this time had been largely reserved in the U.S. for low-volume luxury cars (including the Cadillac Eldorado and Oldsmobile Toronado).
+By 1976, Honda (with the Civic and the Accord) and Volkswagen (with the Rabbit) would become the first manufacturers to offer competitive front-wheel drive economy cars in the American market.

 Transition to American design

-During the mid-1970s, Chrysler held no presence of its own in the subcompact automobile segment.
-Following the unsuccessful introduction of the Plymouth Cricket (captive imports of the Hillman Avenger), the company shifted to the Dodge/Plymouth Colt (captive import of the Mitsubishi Lancer).

-At the time, the front-wheel drive layout was largely reserved for low-volume luxury cars (including the Cadillac Eldorado and Oldsmobile Toronado).
-By 1976, Honda (with the Civic and the Accord) and Volkswagen (with the Rabbit) became the first manufacturers to offer competitive front-wheel drive economy cars in the American market.
 To further develop the C2 project for the American market, Chrysler Corporation purchased nearly 100 Volkswagen Rabbits in the United States for the purposes of reverse engineering.